 By viewing individual Patreons you'll have the benefit of seeing how many people are signed up at particular pledge levels.
 That'll give you an idea of how much you should be charging your fans, and what they would be willing to pay.

-But ultimately, all creators have different fans who have different needs.
 Again, I highly recommend creating a survey for your fans to take that'll show you exactly what they're looking for.
-I can help you create a survey for your fans to take -- this is a proven method for creating the perfect Patreon that I highly recommend.
+I can help you create a survey for your fans to take -- this is a proven method for creating the perfect Patreon.

 Goals are only the beginning